Special Counsel Jack Smith's investigations involving Trump cost more than $9 million - ExBulletin

 In December, Smith subpoenaed local election officials in Wisconsin, Michigan, Arizona and Pennsylvania, seeking communications with or involving Trump, his 2020 campaign aides and a list of allies who have been involved in his efforts to try to overturn the election results.

-The Justice Department also released details on Friday about spending on the investigation by former Maryland U.S. Attorney Robert Hur into the presence of documents bearing classified marks found at President Joe Bidens’ home in the Delaware and in an office in Washington.
+The Justice Department also released details on Friday about spending on the investigation by former Maryland U.S. Attorney Robert Hurin into the presence of documents bearing classified marks found at the home of President Joe Bidens in the Delaware and in an office in Washington.
 Hurs’ team spent about $600,000, and another $570,000 was spent on Justice Department support expenses in the first two months or so of this investigation.

 By comparison, Robert Mueller’s investigation into whether the 2016 Trump campaign colluded with Russia to swing the election outcome in his favor cost about $32 million, according to Justice Department documents.
 The Mueller investigation resulted in about three dozen criminal charges, including the conviction of half a dozen Trump associates.

 Meanwhile, Special Counsel John Durhams recently wrapped up a four-year investigation into possible government errors and misconduct in the probe into potential Russian ties to the Trump campaign that cost more than $9 million. dollars.
-Durhams’ report, released in May, said the FBI had rushed its investigation into Russia and relied too heavily on raw, unconfirmed intelligence.
-Durham’s investigation led to prosecutors securing a guilty plea from a little-known FBI employee, but losing the only two criminal cases they tried.
+Durham’s report, released in May, says the FBI rushed its investigation into Russia and relied too heavily on raw, unconfirmed intelligence.
+Durham’s investigation led to the prosecutor securing a guilty plea from a little-known FBI employee, but losing the only two criminal cases they brought to trial.

 |